Loading…

 If you are at the Cursed Swamps or working toward level 15, here is what positions you best for Ashlands on release day:

-Step 1 — Reach level 15.
+Step 1: Reach level 15.
 The Ashlands biome will require completion of the current content to access, matching the access gate on every prior biome.
 The fastest route is the same as always: Journal quests and full POI clears.
 See the Windrose Leveling Guide for the full biome-by-biome XP breakdown.
-Enemy kills still give zero XP — do not change the approach in the Cursed Swamps.
+Enemy kills still give zero XP: do not change the approach in the Cursed Swamps.
+If you're still working through that biome, the Windrose Cursed Swamps guide covers the Steel-tier gear and camp farming loop.

 The honest read: Ashlands is real, it is coming, and it will expand the level cap.
 Everything beyond that is pattern inference.
 Windrose has been in Early Access since early 2026 and has ~50% of its planned content yet to ship.
 There is no shortage of content in the current build while waiting.